eflumerf/styleguide/dune-daq-cppguide.md

     and the blank line makes it clear that the comment goes with the following thing instead of the preceding.

+## Formatting [DUNE VERSION]

+ - Indentation should involve four spaces.
+Tabs should NOT be used.
+ - Send your code through clang-format before committing

 ## Exceptions to the Rules

 The coding conventions described above are mandatory.
 However, like all